chrisjlee/git-style-guide/README.md

 <a id="workflow" rel="bookmark"></a>
 # Workflow

 In projects in which patches are numerous and quickly generated, it's prudent to utilize a proper workflow.
 In doing so it'll prevent git from becoming an impediment upon the team.
-Vincent Driessen in 2010 wrote [a seminal article](http://nvie.com/posts/a-successful-git-branching-model/) titled, "A successful Git branching model", and described what now know as *git-flow model*.
+Vincent Driessen in 2010 wrote [a seminal article](http://nvie.com/posts/a-successful-git-branching-model/) titled, "A successful Git branching model", and described what is now known as the *git-flow model*.

 ## Gitflow priniciples in a nutshell